meribold/meribold.org/_posts/2017-10-20-survey-of-cpu-caches.md

 Two properties exhibited by computer code to varying degrees distinctly impact cache effectiveness.
 One is *temporal locality*.
 The other is *spatial locality*.
-Both are measures of how well the code's memory access pattern matches certain principles.
+Both are measures of how well the code's memory access patterns match certain principles.

 ### Temporal locality